 Of course, you can microwave them if you prefer.
 If you take this route, heat them for 30 seconds at a time and stir in between and check to see if they are warm enough.

 Roasting veggies of all kinds is a simple, but tasty preparation.
 These green beans make a wonderful side dish perfect for a busy weeknight, or a holiday, or an elegant dinner.
-If you like roasted vegetables, you might want to check out my recipe for easy roasted Brussels sprouts.
+If you like roasted vegetables, you might want to check out my recipe for easy roasted Brussels sprouts. or this recipe for roasted okra from Kaleblossom.
 Enjoy!

 Low-Carb Garlic Almond Roasted Green Beans

 This recipe for Low-Carb Roasted Green Beans is easy to make, but elegant enough for a holiday meal.
 If you're looking for a vegetable recipe for Thanksgiving, look no further.
 These beans can be part of a low-carb, keto, Atkins, gluten-free, or Paleo diet.